pipangry/kotik/README.md

 ## How to decrypt
 For decryption you need to have a key that you used to encrypt this pack.
 Next, find the folder with encrypted content.
 It must contain the contents.json file.
 Use command `decrypt <your_key> <path_to_folder>` to decrypt files.

+**Warning:** This tool is not intended to and cannot break Marketplace DRMs.
+Intended only for protecting resource pack on the servers.